Interview with Ximena Echague, the 2019 BSPF Singles second prize

 You shoot both documentary photography and street photography.
 What are some of the parallels between the two?
 How are they different and how are they similar to you?

-But in Documentary, you decide the message beforehand and then shoot it, whereas in Street Photography you are surprised by what the streets tell you.
+But in documentary, you decide the message beforehand and then shoot it, whereas in street photography you are surprised by what the streets tell you.
 I am interested in both and do them in parallel.
 I try to shoot in the streets almost every day but have also a couple of documentary projects ongoing for several months and sometimes years.
-Street Photography is more about instant action, documentary requires reflection and understanding.
+Street hotography is more about instant action, documentary requires reflection and understanding.

 You often transpose text over your photographs.
 What effect do you believe this has as opposed to typical captions?